Llannerch-y-medd: Culture and community

-The hill Pen y Foel is also the basis for the name of the local Male Voice Choir Cor Meibion Y Foel which is a member of the National Association of Choirs.
+The hill Pen y Foel is the basis for the name of the local Male Voice Choir Cor Meibion Y Foel which is a member of the National Association of Choirs.
 It has 43 members and rehearses in the village at Capel Ifan.
 Over the past decade the Choir has supported local Eisteddfodau, competed in the Anglesey Eisteddfod, raised money for numerous charities and has entertained audiences in concerts, weddings and other functions throughout North Wales.